Garden Arch News & Advice ... since 2010

 Despite this shape dating back to Gothic architecture of the late medieval period, a gothic archway can have a very contemporary appearance.

-The Gothic arch by Poppyforge is made from solid steel, while Harrod have their own version which is available in widths up to 2.5 metres.
+The Gothic arch by Poppyforge is made from solid steel, and they have recently started making a rust version.

 An interesting variation on the gothic style is the timber Whitby arch by Rowlinson, based on the town's Whalebone arch - a seafront monument to the whaling industry.
 The sides form a gothic point but overlap slightly at the top.